 \subsection{Light Cone Distribution amplitudes}

-With the form factors for the relevant decay channels discussed and their analytical expressions presented in appendix, in this subsection we shift our focus on expressions of the LCDAs of all the participating mesons.
+With the form factors for the relevant decay channels discussed and their analytical expressions presented in the appendix, in this subsection, we shift our focus to expressions of the LCDAs of all the participating mesons.
 We are going to discuss LCDAs of $B$, $B_{c}$ and $D^{(*)}$ mesons.
-The reason for considering $B$ mesons, along-with the other mesons, even though we are not studying $B$ meson decays in this work, will be discussed in the next section.
+The reason for considering $B$ mesons, along with the other mesons, even though we are not studying $B$ meson decays in this work, will be discussed in the next section.

 \begin{itemize} \item As for the B meson, the wavefunction has the form as

 where $\phi_{B}(x,b)$ represents the B meson LCDA, which in this work is considered to have an approximate Gaussian form as \cite{Kurimoto:2002sb,Xiao:2011tx}